chase-lambert/clojure-app-template/README.md

 I think something is causing postcss to run even without save sometimes, but it isn't affecting development while I track that down.

 ### Backend:
+To start the server run `clojure -M -m TODO.core`

 Start your normal repl like usual. (e.g. For me that's `clj -M:repl` and connect.)

-TBH, I'm not quite sure how to have the backend and frontend connected to their respective repls and such quite yet.
+TBH, I'm not quite sure how to have the backend and frontend connected to their respective repls and running at the same time quite yet.

 ## For prod:
 `npm run release`

-`clj -T:build uber`
+`clojure -T:build uber`

 `java -jar target/TODO-standalone.jar`